 All staff have a responsibility for monitoring the attendance of students.
-They should refer attendance concerns to Tutors, Senior Learning Pastoral Supervisors and Assistant Principals, where appropriate.
+They should refer attendance concerns to Form Tutors, Pastoral Team members, the Pastoral Lead and Department/Subject Leaders where appropriate.
 Time may be wasted by following up non-attendance issues that other staff are already aware of.
-This can portray school in a bad light and may cause unnecessary stress to pupils and parents.
-Staff must pass on all attendance information to the admin assistant with responsibility for attendance.
+This can portray school in a bad light and may cause unnecessary stress to pupils and parents/carers.
+Staff must pass on all attendance information to the admin team member with responsibility for attendance.
 Staff should remember that some pupils are vulnerable and all students should be welcomed back from absence in a positive manner.